PoisotLab/ms_metaweb_transfer/README.md

 with SVD: Principal Component Analysis is a special case of SVD, which is more sensitive to numerical instabilities [see notably @Shlens2014TutPri].
-The latent traits give an unbiased estimate of the node's position in the latent feature spaces and can be mapped onto a reference phylogeny (other distance-based measures of species proximity that allow for the inference of features in the latent space can be used, for example the dissimilarity in functional traits).
+The latent traits give an unbiased estimate of the node's position in the latent feature spaces and can be mapped onto a reference phylogeny (**TK** it is possible to use distinct trees if working with different clades, *e.g.* bipartite networks or to use other distance-based measures of species proximity that allow for the inference of features in the latent space can be used, *e.g.* the dissimilarity in functional traits).
+Based on the reconstructed latent traits for species in the destination species pool, a Random Dot Product Graph model [hereafter RDPG;
-Based on the reconstructed latent traits for species in the destination species pool, a Random Dot Product Graph model [hereafter RDPG; @Young2007RanDot] predicts the interaction between species through a function of the nodes' features through matrix multiplication.
+@Young2007RanDot] predicts the interaction between species through a function of the nodes' features through matrix multiplication.
 Thus, from latent traits and node position, we can infer interactions.

 The method we develop is, ecologically speaking, a "black box", *i.e.* an algorithm that can be understood mathematically, but whose component parts are